Anveshembadi/Practice-Session/Daily Updates.md

 4. Working on the Task given by Shiva (Covering topics Logicapps, sfSOQL, APIM, Api Connections)
 ## 23/10/2024
 1. Working on the Task given by Shiva on logicapps and api management.
 2. KT by Praveen On how to test NodifyCDt  requisition and to generating TRR.
+## 24/10/2024
+1. Worked on salesforce creating newrecords and RESTAPI.
+2. Creating Logicapp for calling the restapi from Salesforce.